ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 This video offers a concise overview of gas and why it exists:

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/AJvzNICwcwc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## After the London update {#post-london}

+### Base Fees {#base-fees}

+Every block has a base fee which acts as a reserve price.
+To be eligible for inclusion in a block the offered price per gas must at least equal the base fee.
+The base fee is calculated independently of the current block and instead is determined by the blocks before it - making transaction fees more predictable for users.

+This makes it economically unviable for block size to remain

+### Block Size

+EIP-1559 introduced variable-size blocks to Ethereum.
+Each block has a target size of 12.5 million gas but the size of blocks will increase or decrease in accordance with network demands, up until the block limit of 25 milion gas (2x block target size).
+An equilibrium block size of 12.5 million on average is achieved through the process of _tâtonnement_.
+This means if the block sizes is greater than the target block size, the base fee will increase .
+Similarly, if the block is less than the target block size the base fee will decrease.
+[More on blocks](/developers/docs/blocks/).

+### FeeCap {#feecap}

 ## Why do gas fees exist? {#why-do-gas-fees-exist}